jugegp16/Cifar10-MLP/README.md

 Description
 -----------------
-I created building a custom data loader in PyTorch to set up a pipeline for my model.
+I created a custom data loader in PyTorch to set up a pipeline for my model.
 Then implemented a 3-layer Multi-layer perceptron to classify images from the Cifar-10 dataset.
 Finally, I played around with two different spices of transfer learning and reported my results!

 Multi-Layer-Perceptron.
 (P2)